PolarBearGod/SEC-AUDIT/README.md

 As listed on Microsoft's site, the license is MIT; however, after reversing the "secured" part of the script, the author is "claiming" the script is actually under GNU GPL Version 3 or later.

 At this time, this repo currently is bound by both licenses.
-All changes will be noted as required.
+All changes will be noted as required in a new file called Sec-Audit-Modified.ps1.